httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 sh-decimal  = ["-"] 1*12DIGIT "."
 1*3DIGIT
 ~~~

-For example, a header whose value is defined as a decimal could look like:
+For example, a header whose value is defined as a Decimal could look like:

 ~~~ example
 Example-DecimalHeader: 4.5